ConnorHalford/lox/README.md

-# lox
+# Lox
-Lox programming language
+Implementation of the Lox programming language from [_Crafting Interpreters_ by Robert Nystrom](https://www.craftinginterpreters.com/)